 Without ceiling insulation, the indoor temperature will ‘follow’ the outside temperate, and even with a heater on, you will likely find yourself struggling to maintain a comfortable indoor temperature, especially on those frosty winter evenings.
 The solution is ceiling insulation with a sufficient R-Value.
 Bulk insulation such as glasswool and polyester contains millions of tiny air-pockets.
 These drastically slow down the heat transfer process.
 A thicker insulation batt will have a higher R-Value, and will be more effective.

 Doubling the insulation R-Value will not double the energy efficiency of your home.
 The law of diminishing returns is very applicable here.
 And it’s not a fixed equation either – should energy prices skyrocket a few years down the track, then there may be many home owners wishing that they’d installed a higher R-Value at the time.

 What We Recommend in Melbourne

-As a rule of thumb, if you’re building a new home or installing ceiling insulation in a new home in or around Melbourne, we recommend R4.0.
+As a rule of thumb, if you’re building a new home or installing ceiling insulation in a new home in or around Melbourne, we recommend a minimum of R4.0.
 This is typically around 20cm thick, and provides a good level of thermal protection.
 Upgrading to an R5.0 or even and R6.0 will moderately increase the energy efficiency of your home, and could also result in real $$ savings if electricity prices continue to rise.
 For more information please contact us at our Melbourne warehouse.